cortexlabs/cortex/examples/sklearn/iris-classifier/README.md

 ## Implement a predictor

 1. Create another Python file `predictor.py`.
-2. Define a Predictor class that loads and initializes your pickled model.
+2. Define a Predictor class with a constructor that loads and initializes your pickled model.
 3. Add a predict function that will accept a payload and return a prediction from your model.

 ```python